coalminerswife/stock-analysis/README.md

 # stock-analysis
-Analysis of Eco-stocks using VBA
+Analysis of Green stocks using VBA